 Mt.
 Hope Cemetery

 Mt.
 Hope Cemetery, established in 1897, is the resting place for more than 26,800 persons, located at 9401 West Main, Belleville, Illinois.
 The St. Clair County Genealogical Society (SCCGS) provided all funding to microfilm the burial and lot records of Mt.
 Hope cemetery, now part of the SCCGS Collections at the Belleville Public Library.
 Access to the digitized lot card index is now online, a Member benefit.
 Permissions were received in October 2014; filming was completed in February 2015.
 It is one of many endeavors that fulfill the Society’s purpose.
 Contact SCCGS (email@example.com) to VOLUNTEER on a future transcription project.

 History and Maps:

 History of Mount Hope Cemetery – a timeline.

 MAP OVERVIEW ♦ Section A ♦ Section B ♦ Section C ♦ Section D ♦ Section E ♦ Section F ♦ Section G ♦ Section H(big) ♦ Section H(little) ♦ Section I ♦ Section J ♦ Section K ♦ Section L ♦ Section M ♦ Section M1 ♦ Section N ♦ Section O

 Left: Mt.
 Hope microfilm is presented to Belleville Public Library archivist, Carol Kirby, by SCCGS president Mark Bauer.
 Teri Bromley, SCCGS cemetery chairwoman, holds the microfilm guide to the records accompanied by Diane Walsh.
 Center: 22,064 lot cards are alphabetized prior to microfilming by SCCGS volunteers Nancy Pannier, Tom Budde, Janice Carlson, Linda Schneider and Karen Zimmermann.
 Right: Sample of some lot books from Mount Hope Cemetery, Belleville.

 SCCGS is pleased to provide the following information for other independently operated groups involved with Mt.
 Hope:

 The Friends of Mt.
 Hope Cemetery (Belleville, Illinois) on Facebook, is an informal association of individuals concerned about the future of this cemetery and its records, endeavors to actively support the revitalization and future care of Mt.
 Hope.
 Contact coordinator E. Gayle Schneider, Ph.
 D., at 1829 Meadowland Dr., Greenville, NC 27834 or phone 252-757-7728 to Join their Facebook page Friends of Mt.
 Hope Cemetery (Belleville, Illinois).

 Mt.
 Hope Cemetery still needs a new Receiver (2018).
-Ideally the Receiver would be a retired attorney or accountant. (job description) Contact Sara Wooley, staff attorney, Illinois Comptroller’s Office if interested in this position.
+Ideally the Receiver would be a retired attorney or accountant we are told.
+Contact Sara Wooley, staff attorney, Illinois Comptroller’s Office if interested in this position.
 Please direct Mt.
 Hope financial and business questions to Sara Wooley (Sara.Wooley@IllinoisComptroller.gov).